UttkarshRai2000/UttkarshRai2000/README.md

-- 👋 Hi, I’m UttkarshRai
+- 👋 Hi, I’m Uttkarsh Rai
-- 👀 I’m interested in programming
+- 👀 I’m very passionate for programming
-- 🌱 I’m a good Programming skills.
+- 🌱 I have a good programming skills.
 - 📫 How to reach me uttkarshrai2000@gmail.com

 <!---